ConvincibleMedia/website-template/source/_pages/zh/produits/raspberries.md

 slug: raspberries
 published: true
 date: '2018-06-20 12:00:30 +0000'
-meta:
-   parent:
+seo:
-   hidden:
+   hidden: false
-   lang: zh
-   dir: ltr
 data:
    image: '280680'
    colour:
    available:
    price:
+meta:
+   lang: zh
+   dir: ltr
+   parents: []
 ---

 The raspberry is the edible fruit of a multitude of plant species in the genus Rubus of the rose family, most of which are in the subgenus Idaeobatus; the name also applies to these plants themselves.
 Raspberries are perennial with woody stems.